 After several weeks of use and multiple washes and ironings, both my husband and I found the Red Land Classic sheets to have a stiff, heavy and almost rough hand.
 They feel to us as if they’ve been starched.
 Unlike so many folks who have reviewed these sheets with glowing reports at the Red Land Cotton site, I’m not thrilled.
 These sheets keep me awake.
 So does the price.

 Best Inexpensive™ Luxury Bed Sheets.
 JCPenney’s Royal Velvet 400-tc, WrinkleGuard Sheet Set is my pick for the Best Inexpensive luxury, 100% cotton bed sheets.
 These sheets have a velvety, soft hand and are very well cut to fit (up to 18-inch depth without being baggy).
 These are the “cotton percale” sheets I remember.
-Available in a variety of colors, although I must admit that for me, when it comes to bed and bath linens, the only color is white.
+Available in a variety of colors, although I must admit that for me when it comes to bed and bath linens, the only color is white.

 These sheets are smooth, luxurious; not noisy, rough or any other negative thing on my list of cannot-tolerates.
 They launder beautifully in hot water and come out of the dryer nearly wrinkle-free.
-I touch them up with the iron, but honestly I may stop doing that.
+I touch them up with the iron, but honestly, I may stop doing that.

-I repeated this a month later to buy a second set and got the very same sheet set for $60.
 I have checked many times since to see how that discount holds up and have yet to find a time that I would have had to pay full price.
 I can’t represent the exact discount you’ll get, but know that these sheets are frequently on sale and discount coupons and codes are readily available.

 Best Inexpensive™ Excellent Bed Sheets.
 An excellent lower-priced option is JCPenney Home 325-tc Cotton Sheet Set.
 These 100% cotton sheets are lovely, fit up to 15-inch depth mattress and get softer every time they are laundered.
 They’re smooth and not noisy.
 The differences that I noted between this option and the Royal Velvet luxury option: Not as velvety to the touch, slightly lighter weight and the sheets come out of the dryer somewhat more wrinkled.
 Even so, these sheets are a great value and do not violate anything on my picky list.